awsdocs/amazon-s3-userguide/doc_source/enable-server-access-logging.md

 12. </Grant>
 ```

-For examples of adding ACL grants programmatically using the AWS SDKs, see [Configuring ACLs](managing-acls.md)\.
+For examples of adding ACL grants programmatically, see [Configuring ACLs](managing-acls.md)\.